semin/ulla/README.markdown

     --sigma DOUBLE: change the sigma value for smoothing (default 5.0)
-    --autosigma: automatically adjust the sigma value for smoothing --add DOUBLE: add this value to raw count when deriving log odds ratios without smoothing (default 1/#classes)
-    --penv: use environment-dependent frequencies for log odds ratio calculation (default false) (NOT implemented yet!!!)
-    --pidmin DOUBLE: count substitutions only for pairs with PID equal to or greater than this value (default none) --pidmax DOUBLE: count substitutions only for pairs with PID smaller than this value (default none) --verbose (-v) INTEGER
+    --autosigma: automatically adjust the sigma value for smoothing --add DOUBLE: add this value to raw count when deriving log odds ratios without smoothing (default 1/#classes) --pidmin DOUBLE: count substitutions only for pairs with PID equal to or greater than this value (default none) --pidmax DOUBLE: count substitutions only for pairs with PID smaller than this value (default none) --verbose (-v) INTEGER